Mwakisaghu/bc_user_manual/docs/Credit/01-Setups/03-Member Segment Setup.md

 ---

 To access the Member Segment Setup Page:
-1. Navigate to the appropriate module in Business Central where member settings are managed.
+1. Navigate to the Credit Management Role center module in Business Central where settings are managed.
 2. Locate and open the Member Segment Setup Page.

 ---